 - If You sign in to our systems using a password, always use a unique strong password which You will not use for other devices and access.
 Do not make Your password available and do not disclose it to anyone including our staff.
 We will never ask You to disclose Your password; be cautious of any e-mails asking You to provide Your password, even if they are signed by the name of our company.
 It is likely they are fraudulent acts with the intention of acquiring and abusing Your password.

 - If You send us any confidential data, try to use a safe communication method, e.g. protecting Your file with a password with encryption and sending the password using a different communication channel.

-- If You believe that our company failed to fulfill any of its obligations, there was an unauthorized data leak or somebody pretends to be our employee without proper authorization, let us know as soon as possible, either by sending an e-mail to firstname.lastname@example.org or use other contact addresses.
+- If You believe that our company failed to fulfill any of its obligations, there was an unauthorized data leak or somebody pretends to be our employee without proper authorization, let us know as soon as possible, either by sending an e-mail to firstname.lastname@example.org or use other contact address.

 - We always try to keep these instructions up-to-date.
 Therefore, from time to time, we will update these rules.
 We will notify You of any major changes; however, it is recommended to consult these rules regularly.

 - Keep Your data in our service interface up-to-date.

 - Processors – most processing activities are performed in-house by our company; in some cases, we use third party services (“processors”).
 We try to valid legislation.

 - IT systems, apps and cloud storage facility providers